mdrake0/mysite/content/fixed/bookshelf.md

 - _Eloquent JavaScript, 3rd Edition_, Marjin Haverbeke
 - _Meditations_, Marcus Aurelius
+- _Increment Issue 11, "Teams"_
+- _Cracking the Coding Interview_, Gayle Laakmann McDowell

+### Finished and Recommend

 - _How to Win Friends and Influence People_, Dale Carnegie

-### Finished and Recommend

 - _The Soul of a New Machine_, Tracy Kidder
 - _How to Solve It_, George Pólya
 - _Circe_, Madeline Miller